 Social anxiety represents a significant handicap in every aspect of life.
 It is associated with underachievement in academics and sports, problems coping in school, and also poses a threat to progress at the workplace or in one’s professional career.
 Needless to say, social anxiety also hinders intimate relationships.
 A person with social anxiety is unable to fight for his/her love.
 When someone suffers from social anxiety, that person continuously fears the negative judgements and evaluations of others.
 These fears lead to feelings of inferiority, inadequacy, and low levels of self-esteem.

-Social anxiety not only has connections to social situations, it can affect circumstances when a performance is expected.
+Social anxiety not only has connections to social situations, but it can also affect circumstances when performance is expected.
 Individuals might feel that they will be unable to perform to the expectations of others or their own standard of expectation.
 The feelings are persistent and are not limited to a certain situation.
 A range of fearful social situations invariably leads to feelings of anxiety.
 The person is aware that her/her fears are too excessive or unreasonable, yet, despite this knowledge, he/she is unable to handle those fears.
 Anxiety causes a significant amount of distress in such situations, and has a profound impact on the well-being and everyday functioning of the person.

 The disorder is also associated with increased levels of clinical depression, substance abuse and difficulties in finding gainful employment.
 The affected people are their own worst critics as a consequence of harsh judgments and evaluation of others.
 Eventually, they see themselves as socially defective entities based on social rejection or abuse.
 Their behaviour is mainly connected with the maladaptive feelings of fear and shame.
 Their negative self-concept and their very own “internal critic” lead to avoidance and withdrawal in social situations.